igordejanovic/parglare/docs/disambiguation.md

 if we want to do fuzzy match of tokens and choose the most similar token at the position.

-parglare solves this problem by enabling you to register a callable during parser instantiation that will, during parsing, get all the symbols expected at the current location and return a list of tokens (instances of [`Token` class](./parser.md#token)) or `None` or empty list if no symbol is found at the location.
+parglare solves this problem by enabling you to implement a custom token recognition by registering a callable during parser instantiation that will, during parsing, get all the symbols expected at the current location and return a list of tokens (instances of [`Token` class](./parser.md#token)) or `None`/ empty list if no symbol is found at the location.

 This callable is registered during parser instantiation as the parameter `custom_token_recognition`.